-While it’s not part of the regular NHI and SHI paperwork, there is one important form that all expats should know about.
+While it’s not part of the regular NHI and SHI paperwork, there is one important form that all Expats should know about.
 It’s called a Yakkan Shoumei Certificate.
 This will allow you to legally import a year’s supply of prescription medication if no equivalent drug is available in Japan.
-It’s commonly used by expats to access their preferred contraceptive medication.
+It’s commonly used by Expats to access their preferred contraceptive medication.

-Expats will rely on the public healthcare system for nearly all their primary care needs.
+Expats will rely on the public system for nearly all their primary care needs.
 That’s because, by law, all hospitals in Japan must be not-for-profit.
 All clinics must be owned and operated by physicians.
-The limited private healthcare system is predominantly focused on elective and cosmetic procedures.
+The limited private system is predominantly focused on elective and cosmetic procedures.

 Overall, the Japanese healthcare system offers an excellent standard of public healthcare.
 There is a strong emphasis on preventative care, including vaccination programs, prenatal care, and critical illness prevention.
-However, if the system has one weak point it is mental healthcare.
+However, if the system has one weak point it is mental health.
 Receiving mental health care and treatment is still stigmatized.
 Furthermore, many treatments and procedures long considered out of date in other countries (such as the use of isolation and restraints) remain relatively commonplace in Japan.

-One thing which many expats won’t be expecting is that, in Japan, patient communication might be very different than it is at home.
+One thing which many Expats won’t be expecting is that, in Japan, patient communication might be very different than it is at home.
 Doctors have significant authority.
 Questioning your doctor’s orders and instructions – or even asking for further explanations or clarifications – is rarely done.
 Rules are rigid.
 The concept of a patient’s “right to know” isn’t commonplace.
-This can make using the local healthcare system even more stressful than it needs to be.
-It helps in part to speak with other expats to know what to expect or to have a trusted friend or colleague with you for moral support.
+This can make using the local health care system even more stressful than it needs to be.
+It helps in part to speak with other Expats to know what to expect or to have a trusted friend or colleague with you for moral support.